Skipper Limited: Operations

 Skipper Limited is engaged in the power distribution and transmission infrastructure sectors.
 It exports its products to more than forty countries, including those in South America, Europe, Africa, the Middle East, South Asia and Southeast Asia, and Australia.
 It undertakes activity from angle rolling to fabrication and galvanising, proto assembly, load testing and EPC line construction.

 Under the brand name Skipper Pipes, it manufactures polymer pipes and fittings that serve the agricultural and plumbing sectors.
 Skipper has 20% of its business coming from the PVC pipes segment and infrastructure projects.
-Skipper Pipes has a turnover of ₹330 crores in 2022, contributing to around 19 percent of Skipper’s total revenues.
-Skipper Pipes was started in 2009-2010.
-The company mainly focused on the eastern and northeastern markets until 2015-2016.
+Skipper Pipes has a turnover of ₹330 crores in 2022, contributing to around 19 percent of Skipper's total revenues.
+Skipper Pipes was started in 2009–2010.
+The company mainly focused on the eastern and northeastern markets until 2015–2016.
 It slowly started covering other markets in 2017.
 As of 2022, it has about 120 distributors and 18,000 retailers across India.

 As of 2018, Skipper Limited has three manufacturing facilities in Howrah district in West Bengal, two in Guwahati, Assam and one in Hyderabad.
 As of 2017, the capacity of the engineering products division is 230,000 MTPA, while the capacity of the polymer division is 48,000 MTPA.
 It has 175,000 tonnes of tower-making capacity.

 As of 2017, the cumulative production capacity of the Skipper Limited was 300000 MTPA.

 Partnership

 Skipper Limited tied up with Ramboll, a Danish Engineering company as a manufacturing partner, in the year 2006.
 In 2015, it entered into a partnership with global giant Japan-based Sekisui Chemical as a technology tie-up for manufacturing CPVC Pipes in India.
 It partnered with the Netherlands-based Wavin Group for exclusive rights to sell the Hep2o Polybutylene push-fit plumbing systems.

 In 2017, Skipper Limited formed a joint venture with Israel-based Metzerplas, a manufacturer of irrigation equipment.

+In 2025, Skipper Limited has entered into a partnership with Lubrizol to incorporate Temprite CPVC technology into its piping products.